surhudm/pegasus/README.md

 SSH tunnels can also be created from the gateway account to access the pegasus cluster for file transfers.
 For example to set up a ssh tunnel for scp'ing a file.

 ```
-ssh -N -L 12345:pegasus.ac.iucaa.in:22 your_username@gw.iucaa.in
+ssh -N -L 12345:pegasus.ac.iucaa.in:22 your_username@gw-pune.iucaa.in
 ```

 After the authentication is complete (using your gw password), then press `Ctrl-Z` and type `bg` to put the job in the background.
 A ssh tunnel will be established between your port 12345 and port 22 on the pegasus login nodes.
 Any data sent on your port 12345 gets sent to port 22 on pegasus from now on.
 If you have not yet installed the SSH key on pegasus then run